Soccer, football, Fußball, or the beautiful game– use whatever term is familiar to you.

 For the first time since the Jones’s road venue came into the ownership of the GAA and christened Croke Memorial Park in 1913 – there would be a soccer match kicking off there.

+At GAA Congress in 2005, delegates voted to amend Rule 42, and to allow soccer and rugby games to take place at Croke Park while Lansdowne Road was being torn down and rebuilt as the Aviva Stadium.
 The first match after the rule change was a rugby one, with Ireland losing out to France in the Six Nations Championship.

 Fifteen rugby games were held in Croke Park between 2007 and 2010, all of which were Ireland games, except for the Leinster/Munster Heineken Cup Semi-Final.

 While the Republic of Ireland played there thirteen times, their only competitive defeat was on the last day out against France in a World Cup qualifier.